Roman Anufriev

 Quasi-ballistic heat conduction due to Lévy phonon flights in silicon nanowires

 We experimentally demonstrated how ballistic heat conduction gradually occurs in short nanowires as the temperature is decreased.
-In contrast with the previous observation, this work reveals a gradual transition from diffusive to ballistic behavior and shows realistic limits of non-diffusive transport.
-Our modeling also reveals that quasi-ballistic heat conduction is caused by Lévy walk of phonons.
+This work reveals a gradual transition from diffusive to ballistic behavior and shows realistic limits of non-diffusive transport.
+Our modeling shows that quasi-ballistic heat conduction is caused by Lévy walk of phonons.

 Academic open-source projects